This post may contain affiliate links. Please read my disclosure policy.

 This mini quiche recipe is a go to favorite quiche recipe for breakfast, brunch, a light dinner, showers, and parties!
 Make ahead for easy entertaining or breakfast!

 Sometimes, my son prefers just the most basic while my husband always steers more toward a quiche filled to the brim with veggies and meats, like this bacon and mushroom quiche I’ve shared before.
-Me on the other hand?
-I’ve never met a quiche I didn’t like!
-Ha!
+And I’ve never met a quiche I didn’t like!
+My Mini Quiche is the best way to make multiple varieties to make the whole family happy!

 Basically, I use my pie crust recipe and cut it with a small round cookie cutter, or use pre-made mini phyllo cups.
 I place the circles into each of the places on the mini muffin tin and pre-bake them.
 You can also make crustless mini quiche if you wish.

 Then, I prepare my base quiche recipe and have an assortment of veggies and other ingredients that I know people will enjoy ready to go.
-As I make them, I begin with the simplest and make some with plain by using just the quiche base without any add-ins.
-Then, for the next row I add something simple like spinach.
+As I make them, I begin with the simplest and make some plain by using just the quiche base without any add-ins.
+Then, for the next row, I add something simple like spinach.
 For the next row I add diced bacon.
 For the next row I add diced bacon and spinach.

 I just change the ingredients based on what we enjoy and what I have on hand!
 You get the picture.